natanchik/RSS-APPs/README.md

 ## Hello!
-## Welcome to my RSS Tasks Repository!
+## Welcome to my RSS APPs Repository!

 There are next works:
 - Car Racing &#128681; - game, where you can manage the collection of the cars and organize races.